oracle-samples/oce-react-gallery-sample/README.md

-# About React Image Gallery Sample
+# About React Image Gallery

 This repository holds the sample source code for a ReactJS implementation of an image gallery site powered by Oracle Content Management.